DataMapping is a specific feature of AdobeSign.

 Figure 8: Agreement Field

-Open MS Word, create the Documents CorePack template (for additional information see How to create Documents CorePack templates) for contact entity.
-In the necessary place insert Agreement Field in format:
+Open MS Word, create the DCP template (for additional information see How to create DCP templates) for the contact entity.
+In the necessary place, insert Agreement Field in the following format:

 {{NameOfField}}